Our Researchers

 - support in developing a generation of internationally experienced young researchers through the Alliance Joint PhD.

-The Activation Fund is designed for you to work with Monash colleagues to kickstart a research idea or boost an existing collaboration.
+The Alliance Research Activation Fund is designed for you to work with Monash colleagues to kickstart a research idea or boost an existing collaboration.
 We will support you to combine your complementary expertise to deliver greater impact.

 Bringing Climate Solutions to Life: Digital Twins Meet Serious Games

-Communities around the world face increasingly complex challenges as they adapt to climate change.
-From managing resources to planning resilient infrastructure, decisions need to be informed, collaborative, and forward-thinking.
 This new research project, led by Dr Izni Zahidi, Civil Engineering at Monash University, and Dr Feng Mao, School for Cross-Faculty Studies at the University of Warwick, is exploring an innovative approach.
 The team are combining digital twins, virtual models of real-world environments, with serious games to make climate planning more interactive and accessible.

 Understanding the Building Blocks of Symmetry

-Mathematicians use the concept of a group to describe symmetry in an abstract way.
-Just as every whole number can be broken down into prime numbers, every finite group can be built from basic components called finite simple groups.
 The Classification Theorem of Finite Simple Groups, a major achievement in modern mathematics, identifies all such basic components.
 However, to apply this knowledge to concrete scientific problems, we often need to understand more about how these components behave, and that’s the focus of this project.

-Major Research InitiativeLink opens in a new window
+Major Research Initiatives

 The research funding instruments of the Alliance are designed to ensure that the Alliance can continue to provide support for the early development of potentially transformative research projects (through the Research Activation Fund) and provide an articulated pipeline to access funding for these large-scale Major Research Initiatives that have the ability to deliver significant impact and external funding.